It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 How many ski resorts do you know of that receive more visitors in the Summer than in the Winter?

-Perhaps one of the reasons that Whistler has earned this unique distinction is due to the fact that it is home to some of the most beautiful golf courses in the country.
+Perhaps one of the reasons that Whistler has earned this unique distinction is that it is home to some of the most beautiful golf courses in the country.

-World renown architects such as Jack Nicklaus, Arnold Palmer, Robert Trent Jones Jr. and Robert Cupp have taken advantage of the area’s stunning mountain landscape to make Whistler a world-class golf destination.
+World-renowned architects such as Jack Nicklaus, Arnold Palmer, Robert Trent Jones Jr. and Robert Cupp have taken advantage of the stunning mountain landscape to make Whistler a world-class golf destination.

 Related: Best Whistler Tours from Vancouver

 Located inside the famous Bearfoot Bistro, the Ketel One Ice Room is the world’s coldest vodka tasting room at a bone-chilling -32°C (-25°F).

 But don’t let the temperature scare you!
 You’ll be sure to warm up quickly as you sample a wide variety of vodkas from around the world with the Vodka Tasting Experience ($48.00 all-in).

 Sip on this versatile spirit and make new friends as you learn about each brand’s unique grain, distillation and filtration processes.